 This should get an output like this:

 Please contact our support team by opening a ticket if you need any further assistance and have Hostwinds Managed Services.
-You can also reach us in Live Chat or by giving us a phone call.
+You can also reach us in Live Chat.